 Flow controls, or flow regulator valves main purpose is to restrict the output to a specified flow rate.
 Flow controls are self cleaning and are specially designed to remain accurate within 15% of the valves rated Gallon Per Minute (GPM), for pressure drops and pressure up to 125 PSI.
-They contain a flexible orifice inside that restricts the volume of water which can flow through.
+The internal mechanism has no moving parts, it only has a flexible orifice that varies with applied pressure keeping a constant flow rate.

 Three Key Features